-- 6. CPRR is requesting authority to change the existing warning devices at the crossing of Main Street near Haswell from active warning devices consisting of flashing lights with bells, to passive warning devices consisting of crossbucks with yield signs.
+- 6. CPRR is requesting authority to change the existing warning devices at the crossing of Gould Avenue in Olney Springs from active warning devices consisting of flashing lights with gates and bells, to passive warning devices consisting of crossbucks with yield signs.
 Appropriate advance warning signs, and emergency notification signs would also be installed at the crossing as part of the project. - 7.
 CPRR has purchased the railroad line that used to be owned by the Missouri Pacific (MP).
 The MP stopped running trains in 1999.
 At the time that the MP was running trains on this line, they ran ten trains per day at a maximum timetable speed of 55 miles per hour (MPH).
-CPRR operations will be substantially different with CPRR running a maximum of one train per day at a timetable speed at this location of 25 MPH. - 8.
-CPRR states there are currently 170 vehicles per day that use the crossing with an estimated <1 percent heavy vehicles using the crossing at a posted speed limit of 30 MPH. - 9.
-There have been no accidents at the crossing since 1975. - 10.
+CPRR operations will be substantially different with CPRR running a maximum of one train per day at a timetable speed at this location of 10 MPH. - 8.
+CPRR states there are currently 300 vehicles per day that use the crossing with an estimated 1 percent heavy vehicles using the crossing at a posted speed limit of 25 MPH. - 9.
+There has been one fatal accident at the crossing since 1975 with two fatalities. - 10.
 CPRR estimates the cost of the signal removal and sign replacement at \$5,000 with the railroad paying for the removal and installation of all signs.

-Decision No. C20-0087 PROCEEDING NO. 19A-0678R
+Decision No. C20-0091 PROCEEDING NO. 19A-0682R

-11. As part of Decision No. C19-0892 in Proceeding No. 19A-0387R issued November 5, 2019, denying CPRR's original application without prejudice, the Commission requested that CPRR provide additional information in any future applications including:
+11. As part of Decision No. C19-0898 in Proceeding No. 19A-0393R issued November 5, 2019, denying CPRR's original application without prejudice, the Commission requested that CPRR provide additional information in any future applications including: